Security Studies (BSc)

 After a broad introduction to security and safety in modern society, you gain insight into different vulnerabilities and threats, the actors involved, and approaches to safety and security issues.
 You study two complex real life case with local, national, regional and global dimensions: Syria, and Fukushima.
 You begin to acquire and improve such academic and professional skills as: critical thinking, writing, communication, research, teamwork, intercultural skills, organisational & leadership skills.

 In your second year you learn about the strategies necessary to protect the vital interests in society and to ensure stability, welfare and prosperity.
 As part of this process, you will study three security and safety challenges: Terrorism & Counter-terrorism, Cyber Threats and War & Peace Building.
-You will also explore the underlying themes of Law and Security, Economics of Security and Governance of Security.
+You will also explore the underlying themes of Law and Security and Economics of Security.

 Each security and safety challenge and underlying theme in this year are taught through plenary lectures and Course Labs.
 These Course Labs are connected to the subjects and aim to provide deeper understanding of the lectures in an interactive way.